tsubakihon/Spirits/README.md

 var days = ['sunday','monday','tuesday','wenesday','thursday.','friday','saturday'];
 var months=['january', 'february', 'march', 'april', 'may', 'june', 'july', 'august', 'september', 'october', 'november', 'december'];
 ```
-- if you want to change the structure of the date, you'll have to edit the following code : the '("0" + m.getDate()).slice(-2)' is the dats, the '(months[m.getMonth() ])' is the month and the 'm.getFullYear()' is the year,
+- if you want to change the structure of the date, you'll have to edit the following code : the `("0" + m.getDate()).slice(-2)` is the dats, the `(months[m.getMonth() ])` is the month and the `m.getFullYear()` is the year,

 ``` javascript
 var dateString = (days[ m.getDay() ])  + " " +  ("0" + m.getDate()).slice(-2) + " " + (months[ m.getMonth() ])   + " " + m.getFullYear()
 ```

 ### BANNER & BACKGROUND
-- first of all, like I said previously, change/add the banner in the banner folder and the background in the background folder and renamed them 'background[insert a number].jpg' and 'banner[insert a number].jpg' (you'll have to change the '[insert a number]' of course.
+- first of all, like I said previously, change/add the banner in the banner folder and the background in the background folder and renamed them `background[insert a number].jpg` and `banner[insert a number].jpg` (you'll have to change the '[insert a number]' of course.
-- open the js folder, and edit banner.js in a text editor : if you one to add others banners/background, you'll have to copy paste this code, you'll have to change the number of course (if you want a fifth banner/background, replace the '4' by '5' :
+- open the js folder, and edit `banner.js` in a text editor : if you one to add others banners/background, you'll have to copy paste this code, you'll have to change the number of course (if you want a fifth banner/background, replace the `4` by `5` :

 ``` javascript
 /* ADDING A FOURTH BANNER AND BACKGROUND */